 The best way to see our residency first hand is to do an acting internship (AI) with us.
 This will give you an opportunity to work closely with residents from all three years of training as well as various faculty members.
 During this month long rotation, you will work on both our Family Medicine Inpatient Service (FMIS) and our Family Centered Perinatal Care Service (FCPC).
 You will also have an opportunity to spend a few half days in our outpatient clinic sites – the UNC Family Medicine Center at Chapel Hill (main campus site), as well as our partner Federally Qualified Health Center (FQHC) sites, Piedmont Health’s Prospect Hill and Siler City Community Health Centers.
 You also will be welcome to attend our Wednesday morning conference series with our resident physicians.

 About the Internship

 On the FMIS you will be an integral part of a team of resident and attending physicians who provide the care for adult and pediatric patients.
 You will have primary responsibility for the care of your assigned patients throughout their hospital stay.
-On our MCH service you will be exposed to family centered maternity care and work with residents, attendings, and our nurse midwife.
+On our FCPC service you will be exposed to family centered maternity care and work with residents, attendings, and our nurse midwife.
 There will be overnight call on both services.